// About

 Fortunately, there are people out there who appreciate both RVing and fine design.
 People for whom the phrase ‘Class A’ suggests a Hunter S. Thompson novel, rather than a motorhome built on a truck chassis and over 21 feet long.

-Squob articles are featured on auto sites such as Jalopnik, Autoblog and AutoSpies.
-We’ve also been namechecked by style authorities such as Cool Hunter and Selectism, plus longtime web icons TechCrunch and Gizmodo.
+Squob articles are featured on auto sites such as Jalopnik and Autoblog.
+We’ve also been namechecked by longtime web icons TechCrunch and Gizmodo.
 And we’re in mainstream RV print publications such as RV Life too.
 So you’re in good company!

 Who runs Squob?

-Squob is run Chris Hunter, an Englishman living in New Zealand.
-Chris also runs the custom motorcycle site Bike EXIF, and is the author of the acclaimed book Vantastic, the definitive guide to New Zealand caravan culture.
+Squob is owned by Chris Hunter, an Englishman living in New Zealand.
+Chris also founded the custom motorcycle site Bike EXIF, and is the author of the acclaimed book Vantastic, the definitive guide to New Zealand caravan culture.

 PS: What does ‘Squob’ mean?